bogware/.github/profile/README.md

 ## About Us

-At Bogware, our mission is to **empower organizations with seamless automation** and **intelligent software solutions**.
+At bogware, our mission is to **empower organizations with seamless automation** and **intelligent software solutions**.
 Our diverse team of developers and AI enthusiasts is passionate about cutting-edge technology, delivering products that **solve real-world problems** and **enhance operational efficiency**.

 ---